 According to Jewish tradition, Rosh Hashanah is the Day of Judgment, the day when the righteous have their names inscribed in the Book of Life and the wicked are judged for their transgressions.
 It is a day to commemorate the creation of the world, the creation of mankind, and the Akeida, the binding of Isaac to the altar.
 On this day only the ram’s horn (or the shofar) is blown in synagogues all over the world to commemorate the ram that was provided in lieu of Isaac’s life and call us to repentance.

 After the sound of the Shofar, many eat apples dipped in honey and say “shana tova oo-metuka” (to a good and sweet new year)!

-For those of us who know Jesus, this is a day to remember our sweet redemption in Him.
-Every portion of Scripture that is read and remembered in this service paints a beautiful portrait of our salvation in Jesus our Messiah, Yeshua haMashiach.
+For those of us who know Yeshua (Jesus), this is a day to remember our sweet redemption in Him.
+Every portion of Scripture that is read and remembered in this service paints a beautiful portrait of our salvation in Yeshua haMashiach.

 This is a time of conception of goals and aspirations of things we desire to attain for His Kingdom during the next year.
 It is a time to pray for the world to unite and press forward under the banner of Messiah.
 It is a day of salvation for all mankind both Jew and Gentile alike.

 Let’s take this opportunity to crown Him as King of our lives once again and determine to live every breath, every moment, every day for His honor and glory in this new year of 5783!!